damianinsua/WRF-WVTs/README.md

 The implementation of moisture tracers, or water vapor tracers (WVT), in a regional model, allows users to track moisture from any possible source within the simulation domain.
 Therefore, this tagging tool is especially appropriate for researchers interested in moisture source studies.

 Users should follow the following steps to run WRF with tracers.
+The described steps refer to version 4.3.3, but if you want to use version 3.8.1, you must take into account a couple of minor differences (see releases).

 ## Compilation